-- Carefully evaluate the vascular network associated with the lesion using high resolution imaging prior to beginning the embolization procedure. - Embosphere Microspheres are available in a range of sizes.
-Because of the potential for misembolisation and the inherent variability in sphere sizes, the physician should be sure to carefully select the size of Embosphere Microspheres according to the size of the target vessels at the desired level of occlusion in the vasculature. - Carefully select the size of microspheres according to the size of the vessels identified and the catheter used.
-Embosphere
+- Carefully evaluate the vascular network associated with the lesion using high resolution imaging prior to beginning the embolization procedure. - emboutzation procedure.

+Embosphere Microspheres are available in a range of sizes.

+Because of the potential for misembolisation and the inherent variability in sphere sizes, the physician should be sure to carefully select the size of Embosphere Microspheres according
-Microspheres are flexible particles that support temporary compression by 20 to 30 % to facilitate passage through microcatheters.
-Studies have shown a direct correlation between the size of microspheres and the size of occluded wessels.

-- Choose a delivery catheter based on the size of the target vessel and the microsphere size being used.
-Refer to below table for catheters and Embosphere Microspheres sizes compatibility. - Embosphere Microspheres are not radiopaque.
+- to the size of the target vessels at the desired level of occlusion in the vasculature. - and the describing the describing to the size of the vessels identified and the catheter used.
+Embosphere Microspheres are flexible particles that support temporary compression by 20 to 30% to facilitate passage through microcatheters.
+Studies have shown a direct correlation between the size of microspheres and the size of occluded vessels. - Choose a delivery catheter based on the size of the target vessel and the microsphere size being used.
+Refer to below table for catheters and Embosohere Microspheres sizes compatibility. - Embosphere Microspheres are not radiopaque.
 It is recommended that the embolization be monitored using fluoroscopic visualization by adding the appropriate amount of non-ionic contrast medium to the physiologic suspension fluid.